-Minimizing personal information: The best approach to avoiding privacy risks is simply to limit how much personal information you give out.
+Share minimal personal information: The best approach to avoiding privacy risks is simply to limit how much personal information you give out.
 When you're registering a user account only give out required information (there will usually be some indicator, like an asterisk or a different font colour, to show you what information is required and what's optional).
 When you're communicating with other players avoid sharing personal information such as your age, where you go to school and your home address.
-If the game allows it make sure that it only displays a nickname rather than your real name; if that's not possible make sure that your full legal name is not displayed (if your name is Michael, for instance, register as Mike).

-Privacy controls: Many games have privacy settings that allow you to control how much information you share.
+Use restrictive privacy settings: Many games have privacy settings that allow you to control how much information you share.
 In some cases the settings will be part of the platform (a gaming console, for example) rather than the game itself.
 By picking privacy settings you can decide things like who can see whether you're online, who can view your profile, who can contact you through chat, whether people can see your location and so on.
-If your gaming account is connected to a social networking profile make sure to set your privacy settings there, too: this lets you control things like whether the gaming company has access to your friends list.
+Your device's privacy settings can also control whether or not the game can turn on the camera or know your location.

 Strong passwords: One of the best ways to prevent identity spoofing is to have a strong password that is at least eight characters long and uses a mix of upper- and lower-case letters as well as numbers and non-letter characters (like punctuation marks).
 You can make custom passwords for each account by adding the first and last letter of the site the password is for.
-For example, by starting with the word "banana" you can make a master password of B@n4na, which would become WB@n4nat when you registered for World of Warcraft.
+For example, by starting with the word "banana" you can make a master password of B@n4na, which would become FB@n4nae when you registered for Fortnite.
+If the game allows it, multi-factor authentication is also a good idea.
+This means that as well as putting in your password, you get a code sent to your email or mobile device that you have to enter to confirm it's you.

-Secure sites: Only send personal information, especially credit card information, to secure sites.
+Get connected your way: Only send personal information, especially credit card information, to secure sites.
 You can tell a site is secure because its Web address begins with "https" instead of just "http".
 As well, avoid sending personal information over wireless connections and never send it over a public Internet hotspot.
+You can also use your device settings to set limits on how long you play and how much data you use.